HR: you can't be everywhere... but your AI Agent can!

 Outline your project architecture

-Before anything else, I advise you to structure and anticipate all possible scenarios.
-Rather than configuring it directly in the tool, take the time to visualize it in the form of a diagram.
+First of all, I recommend you structure and anticipate all possible scenarios.
+Rather than configuring it directly in the tool, take the time to visualize it as a diagram.

 Building a diagram upfront allows you to:

 Use a simple and visual mind mapping tool, ideal for structuring any type of project.
-It allows you to create a logical tree of interactions in a fluid way.
+It allows you to create a logical tree of interactions smoothly.

 Example with the Whimsical tool: